SchulzLab/STARE/docs/Main.rst

    c = max\{d, 5000\} :sup:`-1` .

+As of now, there is no option to use chromatin contact data on single-cell level.
+You would have to create your own interaction file (see below in the section about the --existing-abc).
+Also, if you have a separate set of regions for each cell, you would have to call STARE separately for each one.

 -r / --existing_abc
 ------------------
 If you have multiple files matching the columns specified with -n just give the path to one of them and STARE will search the directory to find the other files matching to the remaining columns, given that they end with their column suffix and txt.gz, for example "Test_V7_ABCpp_scoredInteractions_pan_cake.txt.gz".
 This of course omits the need to provide the other ABC-flags.
 In theory you can also give a region-gene mapping on your own.
 If you do so, the file requires three columns with the following headers: